UsamaI000/Covid-19-Tweet-Analysis-Pytorch/README.md

   - Download the files
   - Open Data preparation and make word2vec of your data and save .npz files and other necessary files for training.
   - Open Config.py and adjust it according to your setup and adjust related file paths in it.
-  - To modify training loss and optimizer open training.py and edit it.
+  - To modify training loss and optimizer open train.py and edit it.
   - To start training run train.py
   - To test your model or get predictions of unseen data run test.py and predict.py
-  - To demonstrate your model in real time you can tun tweet.py and give it a random Covid related tweet
+  - To demonstrate your model in real time you can run tweet.py and give it a random Covid related tweet

 ## Dataset